FreeWebSubmission.com The Impact of Sugar on Health: A Comprehensive Exploration

 Caloric Density and Nutrient Void

 Sugar is calorie-dense but lacks essential nutrients.
-Foods and beverages high in added sugars contribute to a higher total caloric intake without providing the necessary nutrients to support overall health.
+Foods and beverages with added sugars contribute to a higher total caloric intake without providing the necessary nutrients to support overall health.

 Scientific Evidence: